liquidunderground/pk3make/README.md

 `TYPE` determines how the file is treated during compilation.
 It can be one of the following:

-- `raw`: Copy the file over as-is
+- `colormap`: File is a Colormap.
+OFFSET specifies the lump name for the palette from which it is generated
 - `fade`|`flat`: File is an image and should be converted to a flat.
 Only PNG images are supported.
 - `graphic`: File is an image and should be converted to a Doom Picture using `OFFSET` (see below) as a picture offset.
 If missing, the offset is assumed to be `0 0`.
-- `udmf`: Copy the file over as-is
-- `palette`: File is a graphic and should be converted to a color palette.
+- `marker`: File does not exist and is a 0-byte marker.
+Explicit path definition required.  - `palette`: File is a graphic and should be converted to a color palette.
 Only PNG images supported.
+- `raw`: Copy the file over as-is
+- `tinttab`: File is a TINTTAB.
+OFFSET is defined as `<PALETTE> <WEIGHT>`.
+Upon generation, `PALETTE` orthogonally maps each color index against one another, `WEIGHT` specifies a bias towards horizontal/vertical colors between 0 and 1.
+- `udmf`: File is a UDMF TEXTMAP.
+Generate a map from it.

 `OFFSET` defines the offset of doompictures.
 For convenience, these can be either: